 If taking combined Human Anatomy and Physiology courses, both semesters must be completed to fulfill both Human Anatomy and Physiology, or the combined one-semester course must be a minimum of 5 semester credits.

-Recommended courses for Advanced Biology: biochemistry, cell biology, genetics or molecular biology.
+The recommended course for Advanced Biology is biochemistry.
+Other options include cell biology, genetics or molecular biology.
 Any other advanced biology course must focus on the human body in order to be considered.

-Recommended courses for Social and Behavioral Science: psychology, sociology, economics, human development, epidemiology, anthropology and global issues.
-Other courses that will meet the requirement: archaeology, education, geography, history, journalism, law, linguistics, management, political science, etc.
+Recommended courses for Social and Behavioral Science: psychology, sociology, economics, anthropology, global issues, geography, political science, etc.

 Please view our admissions page at: http://www.pharmacy.umn.edu/pharmd/admissions for more information on our criteria.

-Applicants will receive an email with the supplemental application link.
-Applicants will not receive access to the online supplemental application until PharmCAS has verified grades.
+Qualified applicants will receive an email with the supplemental application link.
 Supplemental application instructions can be found here: http://www.pharmacy.umn.edu/pharmd/admissions/process/index.htm

 The University of Minnesota seeks letters of reference from people who know you well in a professional or academic capacity, such as college instructors and work or volunteer supervisors.